Create a Service and an Ingress

 These are the ways a client can call the Service:

-• Using world-port: A client running on one of the cluster nodes sends a request to the clusterIP on port.
-In this example, 10.96.14.249:60000.
-The request is forwarded to a member Pod on targetPort.
-In this example, POD_IP_ADDRESS:50000.
+• Using world-port: A client running on one of the cluster nodes sends a request to the clusterIP on port (such as 10.96.14.249:60000).
+The ingress controller forwards the request to a member Pod on targetPort (such as POD_IP_ADDRESS:50000, where POD_IP_ADDRESS is the IP address of a member Pod).

-• Using kubernetes-port: A client running on one of the cluster nodes sends a request to the clusterIP on port.
-In this example, 10.96.14.249:60001.
-The request is forwarded to a member Pod on targetPort.
-In this example, POD_IP_ADDRESS:8080.
+• Using kubernetes-port: A client running on one of the cluster nodes sends a request to the clusterIP on port (10.96.14.249:60001).
+The ingress controller forwards the request to a member Pod on targetPort (POD_IP_ADDRESS:8080).

 Ingress components